jacobvarner/100-days-of-code/r1-log.md

 ### R1D28

 I decided to play around with the CSS animation stuff I was learning a few days ago and made a simple bouncing basketball with just CSS3.
 I hope to add animations soon.

+### R1D29

+Spent another day fiddling with my bouncing basketball animation but still didn't make much progress.
+I couldn't get the curved stripes of the basketball to scale or fit correctly so I tried to just ignore the stripes and focus on the bouncing animaiton.
+I eventually found @keyframes combination that worked to make a decent looking bounce with ball compression and everything, but I still couldn't make it work for when the viewport is changed.
+While this little project helped me play with CSS animations more, I think I'm going to abandon it for now and go back to freeCodeCamp lessons tomorrow.